Ultimate List of Decodable Books & Texts

 - Printable Decodable Texts

-Which you use depends on the level and age of your students.
+Which type of decodable texts you use depends on the level and age of your students.
 Some are very beginner and basic, perfect for early readers, while others are of higher interest for older students.

 Decodable Books With Pictures